russluber/russluber.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 [Data science](https://datascience.ucsd.edu/) undergrad at [UC San Diego](https://ucsd.edu/) interested in causal inference, Bayesian statistics, forecasting, and game theory.
+Not necessarily in that order.
+Well, actually, maybe.

 In my free time, I love:
 - Going on walks
 - Reading books
 - Listening to podcasts
 - Learning how to box

+My intellectual first love was psychology.
+But I found myself more curious about the methods sections of the papers I was reading than the actual papers themselves.
+That's when I discovered my love for statistics.
+Since then, I've broadened my horizons and pivoted to data science.

+I'm currently shoring up my mathematical foundations with [Math Academy](https://www.mathacademy.com/).
+No two ways about it.
+I'm gonna get good at math.